oleksandr-dubrov/bluetube/README.md

     usage: bluetube.py [-h] [--add ADD] [-t {a,v}] [--list] [--remove REMOVE REMOVE] [--version]

     optional arguments:
       -h, --help            show this help message and exit --add ADD, -a ADD     add a URL to youtube playlist -t {a,v}              a type of a file you want to get (for --add) --list, -l            list all playlists
       --remove REMOVE REMOVE, -r REMOVE REMOVE
-                            remove a playlist by names of the author and the playlist
+                            remove a playlist by names of the author and the playlist --send, -s            send already downloaded files
-      --show_all, -s        show all available feed items despite last update time --version             show program's version number and exit
+      --show_all            show all available feed items despite last update time --verbose, -v         print more information
+      --version             show program's version number and exit

 If no option specified the script shows feeds to choose, downloads and sends